Witch trials in Virginia

 During a 104-year period from 1626 to 1730, there are documented Virginia Witch Trials, hearings and prosecutions of people accused of witchcraft in Colonial Virginia.
 More than two dozen people are documented having been accused, including two men.
 Virginia was the first colony to have a formal accusation of witchcraft in 1626, and the first formal witch trial in 1641.

 In 1730, Virginia was also the location of the last witchcraft trial in the mainland colonies.
-Shortly after that, the Parliament of Great Britain repealed the Witchcraft Act of 1604, which had sanctioned witchcraft trials for British American colonists.
+Shortly after that, the Parliament of Great Britain repealed the Witchcraft Act 1603, which had sanctioned witchcraft trials for British American colonists.

 Witchcraft in Virginia

 Witchcraft was a phenomenon that was of genuine concern for colonial Virginians.
 The English settlers brought several superstitions with them to the New World, including their beliefs in the devil’s power, demons, and witches.
 These beliefs first manifested in the Jamestown colonists’ early views towards the Virginia Indians, whom they believed to be worshippers of the devil.

-When he described the native peoples of Virginia, English colonizer John Smith wrote, “their chief God they worship is the Devil,” and Powhatan, the chief, was “more devil than man.”
+When he described the native peoples of Virginia, English colonist John Smith wrote, “their chief God they worship is the Devil,” and Powhatan, the chief, was “more devil than man.”
 In 1613, Puritan minister William Crashaw also wrote that "Satan visibly and palpably reigns [in Virginia], more than in any other known place of the world."

 Reverend Alexander Whitaker, in a 1613 letter, wrote that the behavior of the native people, “make[s] me think that there be great witches among them, and that they are very familiar with the devil.”
 Notably, in the same year, Whitaker was responsible for the baptism and conversion of Pocahontas at Henricus.

 In the 1620s, some colonists began to accuse one another of practicing witchcraft.
 Though witchcraft cases in Virginia were less common and the sentences less severe than the more famous witch trials of Salem, documented evidence exists that about two dozen such trials took place in Virginia between 1626 and 1730.
 These ranged from civil defamation proceedings to criminal accusations.
 Unlike the Salem witch trial courts, where the accused had to prove their innocence, in Virginia courts the accuser carried the burden of proof.
 Further, Virginia courts generally ignored evidence said to have been obtained by supernatural means, whereas the New England courts were known to convict people based solely on it.
 Virginia courts required proof of guilt through searches for "witch's marks" or a ducking test.

 The southeastern corner of Virginia, around present-day Norfolk and Virginia Beach, saw more accusations of witchcraft than other areas.
 Researchers believe this may have been due to local poverty as there was no establishment elite to curtail such prosecutions.

 The entire history of witchcraft in Virginia is challenging to track, primarily due to the lack of documentation from the accusations and trials.
 Additionally, many of Virginia's early court records were destroyed in fires during the Civil War.